varletjs/varlet/packages/varlet-ui/docs/home.en-US.md

 ### Official Ecosystem

-The following projects are maintained by the official team for a long time
+The following projects are maintained by the official team for a long time.

 | Name | Description |
 |------------------------------------------------------------------------------------------------------|--------------------------------------|